 Customer service agents can help with a whole host of issues, from why a platform’s not working to helping you understand why an order was rejected.

 Markets.com also houses an extensive support centre and FAQ section where you can find answers.
 Available are user guides, training videos, or even just simple instructions on how to delete an account.

 My only criticism is that customer support isn’t available on the weekend, which is a downside, especially for crypto traders who may be active then.

 Safety & Security

-Customer reviews highlight the multiple measures taken by Markets.com to ensure client security.
+Our team are pleased with the multiple measures taken by Markets.com to ensure client security.
 Protocols include robust firewalls, SSL technology and advanced encryption.

-Overall, Markets.com delivers an optimal trading experience to its customers.
-Traders get a range of assets and tools, excellent customer service (live chat being particularly effective), plus reputable regulatory oversight.
+Overall, Markets.com delivers an optimal trading experience.
+Stand-out features for us are the range of assets and trading tools, excellent customer service (live chat being particularly effective), plus reputable regulatory oversight.

 To withdraw money from your Markets.com account, select ‘menu’ in the top right of the trading platform.
 Then select ‘withdrawal’.
 Withdrawals will be processed via the same payment method used for deposits.
 Withdrawals can also be requested from the mobile app.

 Markets.com uses a floating spread.
 This means the spread varies throughout the day depending on market volatility and liquidity.
 It can result in tighter spreads but it also means it’s harder to predict trading costs in advance.